TheInfiniteKind/appbundler/README.md

 - Allows overriding of passed JVM options by the bundled app itself via java.util.Preferences **(contributed by Hendrik Schreiber)**
 - Allows writing arbitrary key-value pairs to `Info.plist` via `plistentry`
 - Allows setting of environment variables via `Info.plist`
-- Allows running the Application as `privileged` - e.g. for Setup **(Contributed by Gerry Weiﬂbach)**
+- Allows running the Application as `privileged` - e.g. for Setup **(Contributed by Gerry Wei√übach)**
 - Allows specifying a JNLP file (`jnlplaunchername`) as alternative to the `mainclassname` which can then be launched without hassle when the Application is signed.
-See [How to sign (dynamic) JNLP files for OSX 10.8.4 and Gatekeeper](http://stackoverflow.com/questions/16958130/how-to-sign-dynamic-jnlp-files-for-osx-10-8-4-and-gatekeeper) **(Contributed by Gerry Weiﬂbach)**
+See [How to sign (dynamic) JNLP files for OSX 10.8.4 and Gatekeeper](http://stackoverflow.com/questions/16958130/how-to-sign-dynamic-jnlp-files-for-osx-10-8-4-and-gatekeeper) **(Contributed by Gerry Wei√übach)**

 These are the system properties passed to the JVM: